If you have a garden, you will surely see some bad garden bugs – insects, pests, flies, caterpillars, and wasps every

 When you find your plant leaves coated with sweet, sticky honeydew, it’s a sure sign you have a soft-scale insect invasion.

-It’s important that you clean up the sticky mess and eliminate the pests for the health of your entire garden.
+It’s important that you clean up the sticky mess and eliminate the garden pest for the health of your entire garden.

 More on Plant Scale Bugs on Plants